 This is a very common problem, most of the time when you purchase an external monitor for your gaming laptop, the main reason of lag is because you forget to set the refresh rate of both the screens same.

-Because if your refresh rate is not the same then the game or the external monitor will give a very choppy display, if it’s a 60hz external monitor then make sure that your laptop is also set to 60hz refresh rate.
+Because if your refresh rate is not the same then the monitor will give a very choppy display, if it’s a 60hz monitor then make sure that your laptop is also set to 60hz refresh rate.

 To set the refresh rate of your laptop the same as your monitor, all you have to do is this:

 - Scroll down then click on advanced display settings

 - Scroll down again, click on the desired refresh rate and then apply settings